snowplow-archive/snowplow.github.com/_posts/2014-04-xx-snowplow-python-tracker-0.3.0-released.md

 <h2><a = name="return">6.
 Tracking method return values</a></h2>

-Each tracking method now has a return value based on the status code of the request it fired.
+Each tracking method now returns a tuple based on the status code of the request it fired.
 If the code is between 0 and 400, it returns a tuple whose first element is `true` and whose second is the code:

 {% highlight python %}
 (true, 200)